gotopple/k8s-for-users-intro/database.md

 kubectl get paper first-paper -o yaml
 ```

 At this point you've created your first record in a custom schema in your personal Kubernetes database.
-Okay, well, technically two records... one for the CRD and one for the Paper.
+Okay, well, technically two records...
+One for the CRD and one for the Paper.
 Things get more interesting when you start adding multiple resources.
 Add a second one from [second-example-paper.yaml](database/second-example-paper.yaml): `kubectl create -f database/second-example-paper.yaml`.

 Now you can get both resources from Kubernetes at the same time and in a cohesive stream: